"The Era of AI Clicks" Breaking Through with Principles: Node.js and CS Part 1 - V8 and Core Deconstruction

 Those who want to learn a 'scalable folder structure' that doesn't collapse even in large-scale projects

-Developers who want to take the next step from being a "simple coder" to becoming a "React Architect"
+Developers who want to take the next step from a "simple coder" to a "React Architect"

 👥 Recommended for these people

-• Those who suddenly feel afraid while looking at code written by AI, thinking, "This doesn't feel like my skill, but the AI's skill."
+• Those who suddenly feel afraid while looking at code written by AI, thinking, "This feels like the AI's skill, not mine."

-• Those who have a desire to become a truly skilled engineer, going beyond simply making code work.
+• Those who have a desire to become a truly skilled engineer, going beyond just making code work.

-• Those who feel like they are constantly pouring water into a leaking pot every time they learn a new technology because they feel their foundations are lacking
+• Those who feel like they are constantly pouring water into a leaking bucket every time they learn a new technology because they feel their foundations are lacking

 • Those who were busy roughly fixing errors with Googling and copy-pasting rather than finding the root cause when they occurred